MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-6.3.0/az-powershell-proxy.md

 On systems where environment variables are case-sensitive, the variable names may be all lowercase or all uppercase.
 The lowercase names are checked first.

+The proxy server may be a hostname or IP address, optionally followed by a colon and port number, or it may be an http URL, optionally including a username and password for proxy authentication.
+The URL must be start with http, not https, and cannot include any text after the hostname, IP, or port.